osiam/connector4java/README.md

 ## OSIAM Connector for Java

-The connector4java enables easy and convenient use of OSIAM authentication and user management in a Java enviroment.
+The connector4java enables easy and convenient use of OSIAM authentication and user management in a Java environment.

 It provides a easy to use API, a step by step documentation how to set up a test system and also offers different “ready to go” examples that should enable the